DavidPetit/drupal-php-platformshcli/README.md

 To connect the cli to you platform.sh account, you only need to create a platform.sh API token: https://docs.platform.sh/gettingstarted/cli/api-tokens.html and set an environemnt variable named PLATFORMSH_CLI_TOKEN with your token in order to be used by your php container.

-For example, using docker-compose and arguments filled in a .env file, you can have something like this at the begining of the configuration for php container:
+For example, using docker-compose and from arguments from a .env file, you can have something like this at the begining of the configuration for php container:
 ```
 php:
     image: petitdavid/drupal-php-platformshcli:$PHP_TAG